© 2025 WYSO

 Even though member and local business support makes up the bulk of WYSO’s funding, federal funding — which costs an average of $1.60 per American per year — makes public media as you currently know it possible.

 CPB’s investment directly supports local stations across the country and enables them to provide essential programs and services.
-If federal funding is eliminated, public media stations could be forced to cut some or all of the following:
+If federal funding is eliminated or severely restricted, public media stations could be forced to cut some or all of the following:

 • Signature educational content as set forth in the Public Broadcasting Act of 1967